-The first scenario is typically considered in inverse rendering works, and allows to assess the quality of our differentiable volume renderer with an explicit BRDF model.
-Since both, training and testing resolutions are the same in this case, we only compare noSR against IRON.
-For the second scenario, we include SupeRVol in the comparison, allowing to measure the impact of modeling the PSF.
+The first scenario is typically considered in inverse rendering works, and allows to assess the quality of our differentiable volume renderer with explicit BRDF model.
+Since both training and testing resolutions are the same in this case, we only compare noSR against IRON.
+For the second scenario, we include SupeRVol in the comparison, allowing to measure the impact of modeling the PSF correctly.

-High resolution training.
-As can be seen in Table 1 (a), noSR is quantitatively superior to IRON [67] in both cases, i.e. geometric quality and image synthesis.
-Qualitatively, geometric estimates are shown in Figure 4.
-It can be seen that noSR yields more detailed shape reconstruction in convex parts of the objects, e.g. the beak, eyes, and wings of bird or the hair, and tail of pony.
-Additionally, thanks to the volume rendering based approach, it is also more reliable in highly concave parts, e.g. the tail of bird or the wings of pony.
-IRON [67], as a surface rendering based approach, fails to accurately recover these geometric details and gets stuck in local optima.
-This further exhibits the advantage of using volume rendering instead of surface rendering for a better convergence [62, 56], see Figure 2.
-Image synthesis quality is visualized in Figure 5, where noSR demonstrates more crisp results compared to the blurred reconstructions of IRON [67].
-Our evaluation reveals a better inverse rendering performance when using our noSR approach even without properly modeling the PSF.
+High resolution training As can be seen in Table 1, noSR is quantitatively superior to IRON [67] for both the geometric and rendering quality.
+This is further confirmed qualitatively in Figure 5, where noSR demonstrates more faithful novel-view synthesis and extraction of the diffuse albedo.
+Moreover, as shown in Figure 4, noSR not only yields much more detailed shape reconstruction in convex parts of the objects, but is also more reliable in highly concave parts where IRON [67] as a surface rendering based approach can fail badly.
+This further exhibits the advantage of using volume rendering instead of surface rendering for a better convergence, as previously noted in [56, 62] and shown in Figure 2.
+Our evaluation reveals a better inverse rendering performance when using our differentiable volume renderer with explicit BRDF model on high resolution images even without properly modeling the PSF.